qt911025/d20m-srd-zhcn/target/4Future未来/11FutureStarships.md

 Gunner’s Ranged Attack Bonus: Unless noted otherwise, all starship gunners are assumed to have the Starship Gunnery feat.
 Without this feat, a starship gunner takes a –4 nonproficient penalty on attack rolls with starship weapons.
 For simplicity, all gunners aboard a starship have identical ranged attack bonuses.
 Range Penalty: The range penalty for a ranged weapon depends on what weapon the starship is using and the distance to the target.
 All ranged weapons have a range increment, as noted in Table: Starship Weapons.
-As with character weapons, any attack from a distance of less than one range increment is not penalized for range.
-However, each full range increment causes a cumulative –2 penalty on the attack roll.
+As with character weapons, any attack from a distance of less than one range increment is not penalized for range. 超过射程跨度时，每超过一倍射程跨度，攻击骰都要受到2点减值。
 A beam weapon has a maximum range of 10 increments.
 A projectile weapon has an unlimited range, since projectiles don’t lose inertia in space.
 Starship’s Size Modifier: Starships are Huge, Gargantuan, or Colossal in size.
 Table: Starship Sizes notes the size modifiers for ships of different sizes.
 Targeting System’s Equipment Bonus: Most starships have computerized targeting systems to help gunners train weapons on targets.
 A standard targeting system provides an equipment bonus on the gunner’s attack roll depending on the ship’s size: Huge +1, Gargantuan +2, Colossal +3.
 Improved targeting systems (see Starship Sensors) grant higher bonuses.
 Table: Starship Sizes summarizes the targeting system equipment bonuses for ships of different sizes.